 Florida Electronic Library – (Login with the 14 digit # on your public library card)

 State of Florida iTunes U – resources on Florida culture and history.

 Florida Center for Instructional Technology - digital resources, such as maps, clip art and photos.

 Owl Purdue – MLA and APA formatting style guide

 Citation Machine – a guide for creating MLA and APA formatting

 Internet Public Library (IPL2) – resources organized by subject; sources that you can trust

 PARENT INVOLVEMENT HOURS

-Informational Hours – We offer an extensive list of books for parents interested in earning two hours per book.
+Informational Hours – Reading parent involvement books is a great way to complete your informational hours, but don't delay as books are currently in high demand!
 Both qualifying parents may test on the same book.
-Our list of parent involvement books is located under Media Center PDF Documents below.
+Check out the Books for Information Hours under Media Center PDF Documents below.
 Call or email for available times for completing tests in the media center.